This post may contain affiliate links.

 - Extra firm tofu: firm or extra-firm tofu is best for this recipe to get crispy tofu.
 You can use soft tofu like I use in this Vegetarian Mapo Tofu recipe, just keep in mind the dish will have a completely different texture.

 - Gochujang Sauce: this is the foundation of the dish.
 Find gochujang sauce in the Asian section at your local grocery store, or head over to the Asian market.
+If you are gluten-free check the label of the sauce as some brands can contain gluten.

 *Full ingredient measurements and instructions can be found below in the recipe card.